What is Music about?

 Big Idea Body:

-Although music is primarily a sound art, it can be experienced through multiple senses.
-Drawing on The Arts whakataukī and acknowledging te ao Māori concepts such as ihi, wehi, and wana, this Big Idea recognises the sensory nature of music.
-Ideas, feelings, and perspectives can be experienced through the sharing of music in both tangible and intangible ways.
-At its peak, music can inspire a sense of awe and wonder, or wehi, which can deeply affect the composer, the performer, and the audience.
+This Big Idea recognises the sensory nature of music.
+Although music is a sound art, it can also be experienced through multiple senses.
+Vibrations can be felt, the intent or drama of the music can be visibly expressed, and pieces of music can be visually represented in many different forms.
+Ideas, feelings, and perspectives can be evoked through the sharing of music.
+The Arts whakataukī acknowledges te ao Māori concepts such as ihi, wehi, and wana, which speak directly to the intangible qualities of music.
+At its peak, music can inspire a sense of awe and wonder, or wehi, which can deeply affect the audience, performer, and composer.

-A composer or performer recognises that their music can resonate with audiences differently, depending on personal perspectives and life experiences.
+A musician recognises that their music can resonate with audiences differently, depending on personal perspectives and life experiences.
 Meaning can be constructed by the person experiencing the music.
 Emotions and memories can be stimulated, and the audience can be moved to respond in unique ways.

 Music evokes emotions and responses

-Although music is primarily a sound art, it can be experienced through multiple senses.
-Drawing on The Arts whakataukī and acknowledging te ao Māori concepts such as ihi, wehi, and wana, this Big Idea recognises the sensory nature of music.
-Ideas, feelings, and perspectives can be experienced through the sharing of music in both tangible and intangible ways.
-At its peak, music can inspire a sense of awe and wonder, or wehi, which can deeply affect the composer, the performer, and the audience.
+This Big Idea recognises the sensory nature of music.
+Although music is a sound art, it can also be experienced through multiple senses.
+Vibrations can be felt, the intent or drama of the music can be visibly expressed, and pieces of music can be visually represented in many different forms.
+Ideas, feelings, and perspectives can be evoked through the sharing of music.
+The Arts whakataukī acknowledges te ao Māori concepts such as ihi, wehi, and wana, which speak directly to the intangible qualities of music.
+At its peak, music can inspire a sense of awe and wonder, or wehi, which can deeply affect the audience, performer, and composer.

-A composer or performer recognises that their music can resonate with audiences differently, depending on personal perspectives and life experiences.
+A musician recognises that their music can resonate with audiences differently, depending on personal perspectives and life experiences.
 Meaning can be constructed by the person experiencing the music.
 Emotions and memories can be stimulated, and the audience can be moved to respond in unique ways.

 Key Competencies in Music